 The owners of Jammyland are Los Angeles transplants and industry veterans who quickly became Arts District fixtures.
 The restaurant’s enormous, dog-friendly patio is festooned with string lights and decorated with murals, offering plenty of room to socially distance around the backyard fire pits.
 Jammyland’s thoughtful cocktail menu has Caribbean inflections, such as an upgraded mai tai that combines rare cask rum, aged dark rum, fresh lime juice, housemade curaçao, and orgeat.
 To accompany those drinks, grab a bite from the Jamaican-influenced menu of small plates such as the jerk chicken wings, beef patty, or vegan-friendly “beef” patty.

 Dining at the restaurant: Jammyland is open for dinner and late-night drinks until 2am.

 Other Mama is a seafood-centric, Asian-influenced raw bar tucked into a strip mall just west of Chinatown.
 James Beard Award finalist Dan Krohmer serves up super-fresh sushi and sashimi alongside plates such as Japanese fried chicken.
 Knowledgeable servers can tell you about the provenance of that day’s oysters in detail and are a great resource for recommendations from the restaurant’s extensive fish and cocktail menus.

-Dining at the restaurant: Other Mama is open for dinner nightly, with limited indoor seating.
-Reservations are required and are limited to tables of four.
+Dining at the restaurant: Other Mama is open for dinner Tuesday through Sunday.

 Takeout: Takeout is available for pickup only and can be ordered online through the restaurant’s website.